tengwang0318/PDF_TO_WORD/README.md

 # PDF_TO_WORD
-convert file which format is PDF to word
+convert PDF file to word